The connection between grapefruit and statins

 - If I have a grapefruit or glass of grapefruit juice, is there a safe amount of time I should wait before taking my medication or vice versa?

-A small glass of grapefruit juice taken 4 to 5 hours after taking the statin will most likely not cause a problem.
+A small glass of grapefruit juice taken four to five hours after taking the statin will most likely not cause a problem.
 Eating half a grapefruit is probably even less risky because it contains a relatively small amount of juice.
-However, to be safe, check with your doctor if you take one of the three statins mentioned above.- Dr. George Krucik
+However, to be safe, check with your doctor if you take one of the two statins mentioned above.- Dr. George Krucik